 Is a DUI a felony or a misdemeanor?

-One of the most common questions about DUIs is, Is a DUI a felony or a misdemeanor?
+One of the most common questions about DUIs is, is a DUI a felony or a misdemeanor?
 There seems to be a misconception that all DUI cases are felonies.
+So is a DUI a felony or a misdemeanor?

 Categories of Crimes and Offenses